 Veal Scallopini with Mushroom Cream Sauce

-Because veal scallopini is pounded out quit thin, it’s easy to over cook.
-If you do over cook it, you’ll turn the tender, delicate veal into a tough unappetizing piece of meat.
-Veal this thin takes only 2-3 minutes total cooking time if your skillet is hot enough to begin with.
+Because veal scallopini is either cut or pounded out quit thin, it’s easy to over cook.
+If you do over cook it, you’ll turn what could be tender, delicate veal into a tough unappetizing piece of meat.
+Veal this thin takes only 2 minutes total cooking time over medium-high heat.
+Unfortunately now in the United States tender veal is hard to find even when cooked properly.

 2 tablespoons olive oil